-Several of Sonic's Texas dealership subsidiaries have been named in three class action lawsuits brought against the Texas Automobile Dealers Association ("TADA") and new vehicle dealerships in Texas that are members of the TADA.
-Approximately 630 Texas dealerships are named as defendants in two of the actions, and approximately 700 Texas dealerships are named as defendants in the other action.
-The three actions allege that since January 1994, Texas automobile dealerships have deceived customers with respect to a vehicle inventory tax and violated federal antitrust and other laws.
-In two of the actions, the Texas state court certified two classes of consumers on whose behalf the actions would proceed.
-The Texas Court of Appeals has affirmed the trial court's order of class certification in the state actions, and the Texas Supreme Court issued an order for the second time in September 2004 stating that it would not hear the merits of the defendant's appeal on class certification.
+Several of Sonic's Texas dealership subsidiaries have been named in three class action lawsuits against the Texas Automobile Dealers Association ("TADA") and new vehicle dealerships in Texas that are members of the TADA.
+Approximately 630 Texas dealerships are named as defendants in two of the actions, and approximately 700 dealerships are named as defendants in the other action.
+The three actions allege that since 1994, Texas automobile dealerships have deceived customers with respect to a vehicle inventory tax and violated federal antitrust and other laws.
+In April 2002, in two actions, the Texas state court certified two classes of consumers on whose behalf the actions would proceed.
+The Texas Court of Appeals subsequently affirmed the trial court's order of class certification in the state actions, and the Texas Supreme Court issued an order for the second time in September 2004 stating that it would not hear the merits of the defendant's appeal on class certification.
 The federal trial court conditionally certified a class of consumers in the federal antitrust case, but on appeal by the defendant dealerships, the U.S. Court of Appeals for the Fifth Circuit reversed the certification of the plaintiff class in October 2004 and remanded the case back to the federal trial court for further proceedings not inconsistent with the Fifth Circuit's ruling.
-The plaintiffs in the federal lawsuit are seeking to have the U.S. Supreme Court hear an appeal of the Fifth Circuit's ruling that reversed the federal trial court's class certification order.
+The plaintiff's have appealed this ruling by the Fifth Circuit.